Colleges Turn To Wastewater Testing In An Effort To Flush Out The Coronavirus

 Unlike Andrea Bruder, De Long and her team don't have to crawl underground and wait for a flush to collect samples.
 Instead, there's a pump that does the dirty work for them, collecting wastewater every 15 minutes over a 24-hour period.

-When it's time for the graduate students to fill up their test tubes, they simply lift a big grey tub, and pour out a bit of the yellowish fluid.
+When it's time for the graduate students to fill up their test tubes, they simply lift a big gray tub and pour out a bit of the yellowish fluid.

 Abbie Modafferi, one of the graduate students collecting samples, says she avoids smelling the liquid (some samples, she says, are worse than others).
 But she's happy to be contributing right now.
 "I feel like if we're really trying to slow the pandemic and help get back to normal, the biggest thing is prevention.
 And this is how you do that."